Hamasien: History

 In the mid-16th century, Hamasien faced threats from Ahmad ibn Ibrahim al-Ghazi (Ahmad Gragn), whose forces killed the local séyyum.
-After Gragn's fall, the Ottomans occupied the coast, and the Bahr Negus Yeshaq allied with them, placing Hamasien under Ottoman control from the 1560s to 1576.
+After imam's fall, the Ottomans occupied the coast, and the Bahr Negus Yeshaq allied with them, placing Hamasien under Ottoman control from the 1560s to 1576.
 Emperor Sarsa Dengel later reclaimed the region, dividing power among several governors.
 By the 17th century, the Deki Teshim dynasty of Hamasien, which had developed very close ties to Emperor Fasilides in Gondar, was able to gain autonomy under Hab Sellus ruling from Tsazega.
 The customary laws of the Deki Teshim were unified into the Heggi Hab Sellus code.
 The dynasty's governors, descended from Hab Sellus, eventually split into competing branches: Enda Tsazega and Enda Hazega.

-The 1870s brought devastation to Hamasien, with warfare and famine causing widespread depopulation.
+The 1870s brought devastation to Hamasien, with warfare and causing widespread depopulation.
 In October 1875, Khedivate of Egypt annexed the region, aiming to create a buffer zone against Emperor Yohannes IV.
 However, Egyptian forces were swiftly defeated at the Battle of Gundet, forcing their retreat.
 In the aftermath, Yohannes IV appointed Ras Woldemichael Solomon of Hazega as governor of Hamasien, including Bogos.
 Yet, Woldemichael soon submitted to Egyptian authority.
 In 1876, Yohannes reappointed Dejazmatch Hailu Teweldemedhin of Tsazega as governor with the title séyyumä hamasen, but he was killed by Egyptian-backed Woldemichael.

 In 1878, Woldemichael defeated and killed another imperial governor, the Tigrayan Ras Baryau Gebretsadiq, during the Battle of Biet Mekae, near the present-day village of Haz Haz (meaning "catch catch," referring to the battle).
 Following this victory, Emperor Yohannes IV appointed Ras Alula as governor.
 Ras Alula established a new central government, first setting up his military camp in Asmara.
 Through regular military raids, he expanded imperial control over the Mereb Melash, solidifying authority from Hamasien to Bogos.